MrEliptik/SnakeGen/ressources/article/notes_victor.md

 First of all, we tried for a long time to judge the snakes only at the end of their game.
 We would evaluate their score and the time they stay alive.
 The problem is that it's like trying to monitor the progress of someone with the eyes banded during their training..
 It's not very effective, and that's quickly showing up in the snakes' behavior.
 They eventually start to go in circle forever.
 That assure them to stay alive.
 Because we also monitor the score, they will eventually start by eating a few fruits, but will go back to circles.

 To solve that, we need a way to monitor them continuously.
-We will still not interfer while they are playing, but we'll evaluate each of their move.
+We will still not interfere while they are playing, but we'll evaluate each of their move.
 At each step, we calculate the euclidean distance between the head and the fruit.
 If the snake moves away it looses distance points, and the opposite happens if it moves towards the fruit.
-By doing that, we no longer judge the snake only at the end, we have a vision of its bevahiour through the whole training.
+By doing that, we no longer judge the snake only at the end, we have a vision of its behavior through the whole training.
 It makes it easier to select snakes that tend to go towards the fruit.

 In general in reinforcement learning, how you choose to evaluate your agent is key.
 Keep in mind that your agents will evolve to be better at what you evaluate them.

-### General obervations
+### General observations

 - **Population size** is quite important.
 A bigger population will converge faster.
 This is because we have more chance of finding good genes.
 - Parameters such as **grid size** and **tickout** can be limiting factors.
 At first, you don't want a tickout too big because most snakes will probably die or go in circle.
 As generation pass, agents are better and a bigger tickout allow them to grow longer by eating more fruit.
 If you see your agents being stuck on a maximum score for a few generations, save the weights, make the tickout bigger and reload the weights.
 That way, your agents will have more time and will thus continue to evolve and grow.
 - **Selection rate** is important and keeping low generally result in better individuals faster.
 That is because by having a strict selection, you only keep the best of the available genes.
 Also, because selection is elitist, the best agents will go to the next generation unchanged, having the possibility to shine again.
-- Playing with score factor can lead to interesting behaviour.
+- Playing with score factor can lead to interesting behavior.
 Take the **tickcount** factor for example.
 If pushed to high compared to the score and the distance score, agents will be rewarded more if they stay alive, no matter if they eat fruits or not.
 Because of that, they'll tend to go in circle.
 On the opposite side, if the *distance factor* is too high, agents are rewarded by moving towards the fruit.
 No matter if they eat the fruit or not, they are better just moving towards it.
 They'll basically move in straight lines towards the fruit and die.
 Finding the balance between these 3 factors is hard.
 One could think about a way to choose these algorithmically... with genetic evolution for example... ;)